Stoverbrock1/personalWebsite/README.md

 # personalWebsite
-Personal website to be run on raspberry pi
+My personal website to be run on raspberry pi